User Interface#

 Screenshots are saved in the Screenshots subfolder within your projectID directory.
 To easily open this folder, follow one of this tips.

-To open the folder later, return to the Launcher and press Alt+Shift+F9.
-Select your project card, open its mini-menu
+- Select your project card, open its mini-menu

 and click Open in explorer.

-Windows Explorer will open with your current projectID directory selected.
-The name is such as7fa987a3-5356-41be-af6a-f9a502b78b6f.
-Open this folder, then open the Screenshots subfolder.
-All your screenshots are here (if you took any).
+Your File Explorer will open with your current "projectID folder" selected.
+The name is such as7fa987a3-5356-41be-af6a-f9a502b78b6f. - Open this folder, then open the

 Do not inadvertently change ProjectThumbnail.png.
+This image is used as background for the project card.

-6. Quick Access Bar#
+6. Quick Access bar#

-Located above the Scene View on the left, the Quick Access Bar offers quick and convenient access to frequently used operations.
+Located above the Scene View on the left, the Quick Access bar offers quick and convenient access to frequently used operations.
 This bar includes options to import objects and elements from the library, change the user type (Desktop or VR), and create primitive objects for quick prototyping and scene setup.

 Click the Quick Access button